 Furthermore, the Bible indicates that God is jealous when any other god is reverenced instead of Him.
 So, it is not logical that He would create such a god.
 Therefore, Jesus Christ is not a created god.

-First John 5:7 may seem to be another New Testament scripture passage that strongly supports belief in the triune nature of God.
-This passage states, “[T]here are three who bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one.”
+1 John 5:7 says, “[T]here are three who bear witness in heaven: the Father, the Word, and the Holy Spirit; and these three are one.”

 The text of this verse should read, Because there are three that bear record.
 The remainder of the verse is spurious.
 Not a single manuscript contains the Trinitarian addition before the fourteenth century, and the verse is never quoted in the controversies over the Trinity in the first 450 years of the church era.